puppetlabs-toy-chest/wash/README.md

 ## Usage

 This prototype is built as a FUSE filesystem.
-It currently only supports viewing running containers in Docker (found from the local socket or via DOCKER environment variables).
+It currently only supports viewing running containers in Docker (found from the local socket or via DOCKER environment variables) and Kubernetes (uses the currently selected context from `~/.kube/config`)

 Mount the filesystem with
 ```